romaintrovallet/tutorials/ZEPHYR_UART_DFU.md

 Things omitted for the sake of simplicity:

 - Use of NCS for VSCode app
-- The TF-M mode (could not make it work with Vanilla Zephyr)
+- Building the app as Non-Secure Processing Environment + TFM as Secure Processing Environment (could not make it work with Vanilla Zephyr)
-- Custom keys (another Markdown is available)
+- Custom keys (another tutorial is available)
 - Thingy91 as a target (could not make it work with Vanilla Zephyr)
 - Other OS than Windows